 Who manages workspaces?

-Shared space admins create workspaces.
-For details on the shared space admin's capabilities, see Shared space admin.
+Space admins create, rename, modify and delete workspaces.
+For details on the space admin's capabilities, see Assign roles and permissions.

-Workspace admins manage workspaces once the workspaces are created.
-For details on the workspace admin's capabilities, see Workspace admin.
+Workspace admins manage the contents of workspaces.
+For details on the workspace admin's capabilities, see Assign roles and permissions.

 What data do workspaces contain?